BestTimesToVisit.com Logo

 packing

 Pack layers!
-Puno's weather can be unpredictable, with sunny days and chilly evenings.
+Puno's weather can be unpredictable, with sunny days turning chilly in the evenings.
 Bring a light jacket or sweater, even if you're visiting during the warmer months.
-Comfortable walking shoes are a must, as you'll be doing a lot of exploring.
+Comfortable walking shoes are a must for exploring the city and surrounding areas.

 Weather Details